Al Ahly Sports Hall

-Al Ahly Sports Hall (صالة النادي الاهلي بالجزيرة) is one of Al Ahly SC club's buildings, and a multi-purpose arena in Cairo, Egypt.
-It is used by the Al Ahly (basketball), Al Ahly (handball), and Al Ahly (volleyball) sections of the club.
+Prince Abdullah Al-Faisal Hall (صالة الأمير عبد الله الفيصل بالجزيرة) is one of Al-Ahly club's buildings, and a multi-purpose arena in Cairo, Egypt.
+It is used by the basketball, handball and volleyball sections of the club.

 History

-When Al Ahly started to create the teams of handball, basketball and volleyball, they saw it was important to build an arena to host the home matches of these teams, The first time they started to make the designs and searching for funds was 1978, and because of some funding problems the project was postponed.
+When Al-Ahly started to create the teams of handball, basketball and volleyball, they saw it was important to build an arena to host the home matches of these teams, The first time they started to make the designs and searching for funds was 1978, and because of some funding problems the project was postponed.

 Opening ceremony

-After many year of waiting Al Ahly finally built its sports hall arena and on February 4, 1994 Al Ahly officially opened the hall in an opening ceremony.
-The ceremony started with a words from Al Ahly chairman Saleh Selim and declared that the name of the hall would be "Prince Abdallah El Faisal Hall".
-The first game held at Al Ahly Sports Hall was basketball friendly game between Al Ahly and Ittihad Alex.
+After years of waiting, Al Ahly Club built its sports hall and officially opened it on February 4, 1994.
+[2] The ceremony began with a speech by the club's president, Saleh Selim, who announced that the hall would be named "Prince Abdullah Al-Faisal Hall" in recognition of his significant role in the club's history.
+Prince Abdullah Al-Faisal was a devoted supporter of the club, providing both financial and moral support.
+His son, "Mohammed bin Abdullah Al-Faisal", attended the ceremony, and the club president presented him with a commemorative plaque (a symbolic gift).
+The first match held in the sports hall was a friendly basketball game between Al Ahly and Al Ittihad Alexandria, followed by an exhibition five-a-side football match between Al Ahly veterans and Ismaily veterans, led by clubs legends Mahmoud El Khatib and Ali Abo Greisha.

-Al Ahly Main Hall
+Al-Ahly Main Hall

-Al Ahly Main hall is supplied with 2.500 Chair and taraflex ground.
-The Main hall is using for all home matches for handball, basketball, and volleyball and also for home matches for females teams and youth junior teams.
-It also used for some concerts and entertainment events.
+Al-Ahly Main Hall is supplied with 2,500 seats and taraflex ground.
+The Main Hall is used for all home matches for handball, basketball and volleyball and also for home matches for females teams and youth junior teams.
+It is also used for some concerts and entertainment events.

-Al Ahly Sub-Hall
+Al-Ahly Sub-Hall

-This sub hall is used for warming up and trainings of sports team and also hosts some of games matches when the main hall is busy with other games at the same time.
+Al-Ahly Club has a Sub Hall used for training for various sports teams, as well as youth matches.
+It also hosts some basketball, handball and volleyball matches when the Main Hall is occupied.